 Skipping the welcome screen

-Sometimes it is practical if one of the user accounts is logged on
+Windows, but sometimes it is practical if one of the user accounts is logged on

-automatically at Windows start-up (without showing the welcome screen).
+automatically (without showing the welcome screen).

 Especially when the other user accounts are barely used, this can be very useful.
+To accomplish the automatic logon, use

-To accomplish the automatic logon, use the commando control userpasswords2 in
+the command control userpasswords2 in

 the Start Search area of the